mike-north/devcert/etc/devcert-patched.api.md

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // Warning: (ae-forgotten-export) The symbol "trustCertsOnRemote" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "closeRemoteServer" needs to be exported by the entry point index.d.ts
 //
 // @internal (undocumented)
 export function _trustRemoteMachine(hostname: string, port: number, certPath: string, renewalBufferInBusinessDays: number, logger?: Logger, trustCertsOnRemoteFunc?: typeof trustCertsOnRemote, closeRemoteFunc?: typeof closeRemoteServer): Promise<boolean>;